 - Financial innovation, inclusion and the U.N.
 Sustainable Development Goals (SDGs)

-- Corporate social responsibility in extreme risks scenarios
+- Environment, Social and Governance (ESG) in extreme risks scenarios

-- Regional integration, social inclusion, in post-COVID 19 recovery and during the War in Ukraine
+- Social protection and social inclusion, in post-COVID 19 recovery and the War in Ukraine

 Papers on other EMANES research areas are encouraged.

-The Euro-Mediterranean and African Network of Economic Studies (EMANES) new socio-economic vision stems from the quest for long-term economic policy solutions aiming at more inclusive, sustainable, equitable, and employment driven socio-economic development in the region.
+The Euro-Mediterranean and African Network of Economic Studies (EMANES) new socio-economic vision stems from the quest for long-term economic policy solutions aiming at more transparent, responsible, inclusive, sustainable, equitable, employment driven and regenerative socio-economic development in the region.

 EMANES research covers the following areas: